A Bit of History

 I – Hallow the Eggs

-Pin (I got mine from the collar of a new shirt)
+Pin (I got mine from the collar of my husband’s new dress shirt)

 plastic bowl to collect raw eggs

 2. Stick a toothpick (or something else clean and sharp) in to break up the yolk.
-Hold the egg over clean bowl and let the content flow out.
-Use toothpick to help this process along.
-Shake the egg from time to time to get things lose.
+Hold the egg over a clean bowl and let the content flow out.
+Use a toothpick to help this process along.
+Shake the egg from time to time to get things loose.

 3. Rinse the egg with clean water, shake it gently and repeat rinsing.

 4. Dry the egg and put it in an oven safe pan.
 Repeat with all your eggs and then bake them at 300F for 10 minutes.
 This kills bacteria and makes the eggs stronger.

 The next step is to preserve the eggs so that your grandchildren would be able to play with them because you know, scientists predicted that all plastic toys will evaporate by the year 2018 and there only things left to play with would be your DIY Faberge Eggs and maybe a turtlenecked stone gnome from garden supplies store.
 To preserve eggs we will cover them with a solution of Mod Podge inside and out.